luckyhyosun/fullstackopen/README.md

 + Sets the correct HTTP header: <code>Content-Type: application/json</code>.
 + Sends the JSON as the HTTP response body.

-And <code>resonse.josn()</code> sends the HTTP response immediately and ends the request.
+And <code>resonse.json()</code> sends the HTTP response immediately and ends the request.
 So, if you want to return all notes entries, you don’t map them individually.
+Each Mongoose document in the array is converted into a plain object under the hood using Mongoose’s built-in serialization (stringifying).
 ```js
 //from controller.js
 notesRouter.get('/', async (req, res) => {